-At the beginning of his career, during a dozen years, Molinari gives himself very short deadlines, before devoting himself to his big series: the vertical striped fabrics of equal width, then the Quantifiers.
+At the beginning of his career, for about a decade, Molinari gives himself very short deadlines, before devoting himself to his big series: the vertical striped fabrics of equal width, then the Quantifiers.

 1951: Painted a few paintings in the dark, which he sees as a criticism of automatism.

 1953-1955: Series of canvases built by colored spots, juxtaposed, which create a kind of wall of painting.
 Little by little, the spots are becoming larger and smaller, more and more geometrical, more and more flat.

 1955: Produces an important suite of black and white canvases, which will first be exhibited at L’Actuelle gallery and then in New York.

 Late fifties: Abandon oil for acrylic, which accelerates the passage of his painting to plasticism.